 I have made this family recipe of vanilla cream pie with chocolate ganache more times than I can count.
 I’ve often made it into a banana cream by by slicing fresh bananas on the bottom but this chocolate ganache bottom is the best!

 You must try my family recipe of vanilla cream pie with chocolate ganache bottom.

 I cover the whole top with whipping cream.
-I use this whipping cream dispenser for light and fluffy whip cream that’s not sweet.
+I use this whipped cream dispenser for light and fluffy whip cream that’s not sweet.
 I just add 1 tsp of vanilla to the dispenser and shake.
 It’s the easiest thing to use.
 I’ve had this one dispenser for about 20 years now and can’t live without it.